-Award Established by FFAR and Bill & Melinda Gates Foundation is the First National Academy of Sciences Prize Dedicated to Food and Agriculture
+Award Established by FFAR and Bill & Melinda Gates Foundation is the First National Academy of Sciences Prize Dedicated to Food and Agriculture.

-The Foundation for Food and Agriculture Research, the Bill & Melinda Gates Foundation and the National Academy of Sciences (NAS) celebrated the establishment of the first-ever NAS prize dedicated to food and agriculture research today in conjunction with the 2016 Borlaug Dialogue International Symposium in Des Moines, Iowa.
+The Foundation for Food & Agriculture Research, the Bill & Melinda Gates Foundation and the National Academy of Sciences (NAS) celebrated the establishment of the first-ever NAS prize dedicated to food and agriculture research today in conjunction with the 2016 Borlaug Dialogue International Symposium in Des Moines, Iowa.

 The following speakers discussed the critical importance and impact of scientists working toward more productive, sustainable agriculture and better health through nutritious food at today’s event:

 - Sally Rockey, Ph.D., Executive Director, Foundation for Food & Agriculture Research